kelseymara/Book-List-App/README.md

    Enter a book name in the text field and click "Delete Book" to remove it from the list.

 3. **Display Books**
-   Click "Display Books" to view the sorted list of books in a non-editable text area.
+   Click "Display Books" to view the sorted list of books in the screen.

-4. **Navigation** (Second Component)
-   Using `Next` and `Back` buttons, you can navigate through an `ArrayList` of books, updating the frame's title to display the current book.

 ## How to Run
 1. Clone this repository or copy the code files to your local system.